5 Ways CAFM Enhances Work Order Management in Facilities

-Through the use of cloud-based technology and affordable SaaS (Software as a Solution) tools, CAFM is an ever-increasing popular choice for facility managers.
-And, with a majority of users seeing a return on their investment within six months through financial savings and extended asset life, it’s easy to see why.
+Through the use of cloud-based systems and affordable SaaS (Software as a Solution) tools, CAFM is an ever-increasing popular choice for facility managers.
+And, with a majority of users seeing a return on investment within six months through financial savings and asset lifecycle management, it’s easy to see why.

-Using paper-based formats and spreadsheets to log and organise your facility work orders can present all kinds of issues.
+Using manual processes such as spreadsheets to log and organise a facility’s work orders can present various issues.
 In fact, an astonishing 90% of business spreadsheets contain errors.

 For a manual approach like this to be considered accurate, facility managers would have to rely on inputting critical data themselves.
 Not only is this a time-consuming process, but there’s also no way of prioritising work orders.

-An alternative automated process is to implement a form of facilities management software, which can revolutionise the way work orders are organised and managed.
+An alternative automated workflow is to implement a form of Facilities Management Software, which can revolutionise the way work orders are organised and managed.
 It also enables employees to input routine maintenance requests and tasks themselves through an online portal or by sending an email to a dedicated inbox.
 From there, a CAFM system automatically converts the information into a ticket.

-This means that all work requests are captured in one centralised system, where facility managers can monitor them and maintenance teams can take the required steps to resolve each request.
+This means that all work orders are captured in one centralised system, where facility managers and maintenance teams can take the required steps to resolve each order.

 Following this automated process, all employee concerns are received and resolved.
 Leading to a better working environment with increased morale and productivity among staff.

 Modern CAFM solutions use machine learning to identify the specific category each work order request relates to.
 For instance, a system can recognise whether the submission refers to an IT issue, a faulty HVAC unit, a damaged light sensor, or leaky plumbing.